 - 1. Contact information

 - 2. Eligibility

 - 3. Motivation to participate

-- 4. Performance Data

-- 5. Financial Data
+- 4. Financial and performance data

-- 6. Other supporting documents
+- 5. Other supporting documents

-- 7. Signed declaration
+- 6. Signed declaration

 After confirming eligibility, the most important sections are the motivation to participate and the supporting documents.

 A complete submission, together with the required supporting documents, will allow for a consistent and comprehensive presentation of the utility's motivation to participate in the programme.
 Incomplete applications will not be assessed.